mugane-wahome/HR-employee-attrition/README.md

 • Check for some more Transformations

 # Data Visualization:
-• Plot a correlation map for all numeric variable Overtime
+• Plotting correlation map for all numeric variable Overtime
 • Marital Status
 • Job Role
 • Gender